ribanez7/rover/README.md

 # Rover test

-Test provided by XING to evaluate Rubén Ibáñez Carmona programming skills.
+Test to evaluate some programming skills.

 ## Usage